 Be sure to talk with your doctor about your health history before you take Kisqali.
 This drug may not be the right treatment if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Heart problems.
-Heart problems are a possible side effect of Kisqali.
+Heart problems: Heart problems are a possible side effect of Kisqali.
 If you already have heart problems, you may have a higher risk of these side effects.
 Tell your doctor about any heart problems you have, including abnormal heart rhythm, slow heart rate, or a history of heart attack.
-This information will help them determine if Kisqali is a safe treatment option for you.
+This information will help them determine whether Kisqali is a safe treatment option for you.

-Liver problems.
-Kisqali can cause liver problems as a side effect, and the drug may not be safe for people with liver problems.
+Liver problems: Kisqali can cause liver problems as a side effect, and the drug may not be safe for people with liver conditions.
 Be sure to talk with your doctor about any liver problems you may have before starting treatment with Kisqali.
-They can help determine if Kisqali is right for you.
+They can determine whether Kisqali is right for you.

 Alcohol with Kisqali